enimatek-nl/tangu/README.md

 ### About

-Tengu is a SPA (single page app framework) the uses the MVC (model view controller) principle.
+Tengu is a SPA (single page app framework) that uses the MVC (model view controller) principle.
 You can make a template in normal `html` and use `Tdirectives` in the html code.

 These directives share a `model` that can be used in your code in a `Tcontroller` that you program in normal `nim`